mahirox36/Negomi/README.md

 ### Version 0.9

-- Finalize and roll out the Dynamic Help Menu for easier navigation of bot features.
+- Finalize and roll out the Dynamic Help Menu for easier navigation of bot features. *maybe it will get canaled*
 - Implement a Unique User Card System to showcase personalized user stats.
 - Add a streamlined Ticket System for efficient issue management.
 - Introduce a Level System with rewards to encourage user engagement.